-University of New Orleans College of Liberal Arts, Education, and Human Development Capstone Review for Student Teaching/Internship
+College of Liberal Arts, Education and Human Development

+Capstone Review for Student Teaching/Internship

-This form is to be completed by the College Coordinator for each candidate.
-It should be paper clipped to the outside of the candidate's capstone review folder.
+This form is to be completed by the College Coordinator for each Candidate.
+It should be paper clipped to the outside of the Candidate's Capstone Review Folder and submitted to the Director of Field Experiences.

-Date:/ Candidate: Privateer Number: Candidate's Telephone Number: ( Program: Undergraduate Non-Master's Alt Cert MAT Certification Area: Early Childhood Elementary Integrated-Merged Music Middle Grades (Circle: English Math Science Social Studies) Secondary (Circle: English Math Biology Chemistry Earth Science Social Studies) Special Education (Circle: Mild-Moderate Early Intervention Significant Disabilities) I. School: Grade/Subject: Cooperating Teacher / Mentor: College Coordinator: Final Grade for Student Teaching / Internship: II.
-Please ask the Candidate each question and record his/her response.
+Date:/ Candidate: P Privateer Number: Candidate's Telephone Number: () Program: Undergraduate Non-Master's Alt Cert MAT Certification Area: Early Childhood Element ary Integrated-Merged Music Middle Grades (Circle: English Math Se cience Social Studies) Secondary (Circle: English Math Biology Chemistr ry Earth Science Social Studies) Special Education (Circle: Mild-Moderate Early Intervent tion Significant Disabilities) I. School: Grade/Subject: Cooperating Teacher / Mentor: College Coordinator: Final Grade for Student Teaching / Internship: II.
+Please ask the Candidate each question and record his/h er response.
 Have you passed PRAXIS Subject Area (Content) Test(s)?
 Yes No Have you passed PRAXIS PLT?
-Yes No Have you uploaded the Teacher Work Sample in Live Text?Yes No. Have you passed the Mild Moderate Add-On Assessment?
+Yes No Have you uploaded the Teacher Work Sample in Live Text?
+Yes No Have you passed the Mild Moderate Add-On Assessment?
 N/A Yes No Have you uploaded your field experience hours in Live Text?
 Yes No III.
-College Coordinator's Responsibilities (To be answered by the College Coordinator): Have you scored the End of Semester Evaluation Form electronically?
-Yes No Have you scored the Teacher Work Sample electronically:Yes No Have you entered the Dispositions Reviews electronically: Yes No If the Candidate earned a grade of "C" or higher and answered "YES" to all questions in Part II, is a check for \$50.00 made payable to the Louisiana Department of Education attached to this form?
-YesNo

-College Coordinator's Signature
+College Coordinator's Responsibilities (To be answered by Have you scored the End of Semester Evaluation Form electronica ally?YesNo Have you scored the Teacher Work Sample electronically: Yes No Have you entered the Dispositions Reviews electronically: Yes No If the Candidate earned a grade of "C" or higher and answered "Ye receipt for \$50.00 from the Louisiana Department of Education a Yes No College Coordinator's Signature Date